ChicoCS/challenge-fullStack-digitalRepublic/README.md

-# Challenge Backend Digital Republic
+# Challenge FullStack Digital Republic

 A web application that helps the user to calculate the amount of paint needed to paint a room.